MarkAStevens04/ML-Exploration/README.md

 Compare having randomness versus no randomness, and lots of datapoints vs few datapoints.

+### Data - Missing segments
+Is it okay if some segments of data are removed?

+simulate not having perfect data-collection, and occasionally remove datapoints.
+Try removing them randomly, or removing them at specific points (segments) with a specific probability distribution.
+See how this affects accuracy!

 ### General structure - Hyperparam tuning
 Maybe have an additional (optional) function to models that need hyper-parameter tuning.
 The function would return models with all combinations of the provided hyper-parameters.